+Green Mountain Gravel Growler, Vermont

 Hill Farmstead, Greensboro, VT

 An incredible APA hopped with Vic Secret and Enigma (New Zealand).
 Perfect in every way, Self Reliance has an amazing and unmatched complexity.
 Joe says it might be the best beer he’s ever had.
 Logan agrees.
 Also, Edward is a classic beer named after Shawn Hill’s grandfather who originally owned the farmstead.
 It’s a beautiful APA hopped with a lovely combination of Centennial, Chinook, Columbus, Simcoe, and Warrior.

 “Early Riser” Cream Ale

-Good Measure, Northfield, VT (not open, yet / On tap at Cornerstone Burger)
+Good Measure, Northfield, VT (next to Cornerstone Burger)

 This is Scott Kerner’s take on an unpretentious, inexpensive, drinkable beer.
 We loved it.
 Good Measure is now open and serving beer tastings in a fantastic renovated space.
 Wednesday – Saturday 12 – 7 PM / Sunday 12 – 5 PM

 “Super Session #2” Session IPA (4.8 ABV)

 Lawson’s Finest Liquids, Warren, VT (not open, yet / on tap at Mad Taco)

 Lawson’s beers are always outstanding; some of the most sought after in Vermont.
 The Super Session is no exception — A single hop session IPA brewed with Amarillo hops.
 Stop in at Mad Taco; they always have a couple Lawson’s on tap.

 “Lush”, Double IPA (8% / 80 IBU)